AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

 How you can implement things you've learnt throughout the week to test web apps under a responsible disclosure program Through researching documentation such as Bugcrowds open sourced responsible disclosure policy https://github.com/bugcrowd/disclosure-policy, and joining a bounty program, I can implement my new-found knowledge of XSS + SQL to test vulnerable sites which can be found by using resources such as Google Dorks (inurl:.com/search.asp or further customised) to narrow down potential targets.
-It is not recommended to use something which states “alert” as it can send alarm bells, an example of this would be <script>alert("Hello World");</script> which pops up an alert “Hello World”. https://sites.google.com/site/bughunteruniversity/improve/alert-1-considered-harmful
+It is not recommended to use something which states “alert” as it can send alarm bells, an example of this would be <script>alert("Artifact 1 - Remember this popup for later..");</script> which pops up an alert “Artifact 1 - Remember this popup for later..”. https://sites.google.com/site/bughunteruniversity/improve/alert-1-considered-harmful